iotappstory/ESP-Library/README.md

 </br>

 ### `callbacks...()`
 Thanks to [izanette](https://github.com/izanette) you can now configure callback functions that do something or give feedback to the user about the current state of the application.
+We have added a few of our own and hope you like it!

 #### `onFirstBoot(THandlerFunction)`